seandstewart/bardly/pending/roman/titus-andronicus/uncut.md

 *Exit*

 ### SCENE II.
-A room in Titus’s house.
+A room in Titus's house.
 A banquet set out.

 *Enter TITUS, MARCUS, LAVINIA and Young LUCIUS, a boy*